During my first few years of solo travelling, I was visiting all the big cities where you can see all the major famous

 Do you like discovering underrated travel destinations too?

-I love travelling and finding the best hidden vacation spots that nobody knows about.
+I love travelling and finding the best-hidden vacation spots that nobody knows about.
 It takes a bit of research and also talking to other fellow travellers.
-But the effort and all the research is worth finding the best underrated travel destinations.
+But the effort and all the research are worth finding the best-underrated travel destinations.